2018 Route 66 Miles of Possibility

 of Gillespie will host “Mining on Route 66” with an open

-house at the new Illinois Coal Museum.
-The newly-restored
+house and tours at the new Illinois Coal Museum.
+The evening

-screen about the legendary Coliseum Ballroom, and nearby
+a short documentary about the legendary ballroom, and nearby

 restaurants will be open, all on Gillespie's stretch of